PradumnUpadhyay/TorrGrab/README.md

 # TorrGrab
-A Private Torrent Data Scrapper Till Now
+A Torrent Data Scrapper

-We will make public in future
+Current Progress
+[+] Searches Data in PirateBay
+[+] Gets Magnet Link
+[ ] Download The Torrent
+[ ] Option To search Different Torrent Sites

 Current module checks Pirate bay only

+Any PRs Are Welcome !!!